lurodrigo/pformat/README.md

 ### Piping

-Passing data frames as the first parameter allows pformat to be chained using the pipe operator `%>%` provided by package `magrittr`.
+Passing data frames as the first parameter

 ### Expressions